IgorEmerick/api-to-do-fastify/README.md

 ***

 - [ ] Should be possible update users permission on project.
-- [ ] Should not be able to update permissions if project does not exist.
-- [ ] Should not be able to update permissions if user does not exist.
 - [ ] Should not be able to update permissions if user does not have any permission on project.
 - [ ] Must request authentication.
 - [ ] Must request admin permission on project.